By Connie Matthiessen

 As many an art teacher will confirm, you can't be an abstract master until you master drawing — most notably the human form.
 This studio-in-a-box deftly guides young artists in perfecting the challenging skill of figure drawing.
 The Aria Beginning Master's Figure Drawing Set includes an eight-inch manikin, a sketch book, pencils, and a sharpener, as well as an illustrated guide.

-Bottom line: Help kids master figure drawing (and score a Rhode Island School of Design scholarship) with this modest investment.
+Bottom line: Help kids master figure drawing (and, with luck, score a scholarship) to art school) with this modest investment.

 For tweens and teens (sizes 4 through 13)